doggobyte48/Aeronet/README.md

 **DO NOT RUN THE SERVICES YET**

-Instead you need to copy first squid.conf to  `etc/squid/` and overwrite the the pre-existing config.
+Instead you need to copy first squid.conf to  `/etc/squid/` and overwrite the the pre-existing config.

-After that you need to copy the html folder to `var/www/` overwriting `var/www/html`
+Then you need to copy the `html` folder to `/var/www/` overwriting `var/www/html`

+Then you need to copy the `hosts` folder to `/etc` overwriting the file

+Finally you need to copy the `sites-available' folder to `/etc/apache2` and enabling the virtural domain with the following command

+``sudo a2ensite istart.net.conf``

 Then you can start the services with the following command